Home

 At least a lot of us seem to think so.
 We tend to be calling, texting, or e-mailing someone, somewhere, all the time, from all over the world.
 As an example, you can see what is being offered in Great Britain.

-When you think about it, most people who are over 50 have spent the majority of their lives going about their business without the convenience of a cell phone or internet connectivity.
+When you think about it, most people who are over 50 have spent the majority of their lives going about their business without the convenience of a cell phone or mobile computing communications.

-They all got along just fine... hardly ever did the world come crashing down when they could not make a simple phone call.
+They all got along just fine... hardly ever did the world come crashing down when they did not have any access to mobile phone communications or simply be able to connect to the Internet.

 However, people are finding now, that they experience an odd, somewhat uncomfortable feeling when they leave their phone at home.
 It feels similar to going somewhere without their wallet... a vaguely uncomfortable sensation.
 This usually happens when they mess up and find themselves with a low battery, and they have to leave their phone charging somewhere.